aws-solutions-library-samples/guidance-for-automating-sap-configuration-health-checks-on-aws/README.md

 AWS Account with SAP Application workloads.
 Please confirm the following services are available in the AWS account that you are planning to deploy this solution.
+Create a new S3 bucket with the desired name.

 ### AWS Services